ramiroencinas/wap6/README.md

   - Set the max number of threads in `%*ENV{'RAKUDO_MAX_THREADS'}`
   - Set `$server-ip` and `$server-port` variables like the example.
   - Set `$default-html` variable with the name of the default html file located in the `/public` folder.
-  - Creates a hash ( %webservices in the example ) containing the webservices.
-Each element of this hash has the webservice route ( /ws1 in the example ) and the corresponding value has two values: the reference to the corresponding subrutine ( &ws1 in the example ) and the content type of the corresponding subroutine return (html, json, etc.) like the example.
+  - Creates a hash ( %webservices in the example ).
+This hash will contain the webservices, one per hash item.
+Each item of this hash will contain the webservice route ( /ws1 in the example ) as the key.
+The corresponding value will contain a list of two values:
+    - The reference to the corresponding subrutine ( &ws1 in the example ).
 Each subrutine reference must have its corresponding subrutine in the `/webservices/Webservices.pm6` module.
+    - The content type of the corresponding subroutine return.
+The content type can be any of those that are found as key in the hash of the /lib/ContentType.pm6 module.

 - Use the `/public` folder to host the front-end structure (html, js, css, etc.)
 - Use the `/webservices/Webservices.pm6` module to write your webservices (a subrutine per webservice).